 Use Minimum Area Minimum Dimension in all directions

-Ground floor dwel lings
+Ground floor dwellings

-All dwelling types 16m 4m
+All dwelling types 16m 2 4m

 Above ground floor dwellings

 1 bedroom or studio 8m2 2.5m

 2 or more bedrooms 12m2 3.0m

-b. accessed from a living area;

-sufficiently screened or elevated for privacy;

-ground floor open space is located behind the main building line and not within the

-- the main building line and not within the primary or secondary frontage setbacks; - e. balconies orientate to the street; - f. clear of any non-recreational structure (including but not limited to air-conditioning units, water tanks, clothes drying facilities, storage structures, retaining structures and refuse storage areas).
+- b. accessed from a living area; - sufficiently screened or elevated for privacy; - d. ground floor open space is located behind the main building line and not within the primary or secondary frontage setbacks; - e. balconies orientate to the street; - f. clear of any non-recreational structure (including but not limited to air-conditioning units, water tanks, clothes drying facilities, storage structures, retaining structures and refuse storage areas).

 Note - Areas for clothes drying are not visible from street frontages or public areas (e.g. separate clothes drying areas are provided that are oriented to the side or rear of the site or screening is provided).
 External fixed or moveable screening, opaque glass and window tinting are considered acceptable forms of screening.

-PO71 Caretaker's accommodation (10) and Dwelling units (23) are provided with a reasonable level of access, identification and privacy from adjoining residential and non-residential uses.
+Caretaker's accommodation(10) and Dwelling units(23) are provided with a reasonable level of access, identification and privacy from adjoining residential and non-residential uses.

 Note - Refer to State Government standards for CPTED.

 Note - Refer to Planning scheme policy - Residential design for details and examples.

+The dwelling:

-E71 The dwelling: a. includes screening to a maximum external transparency of 50% for all habitable room windows that are visible from other dwellings and non-residential uses; b. clearly displays the street number at the entrance to the dwelling and at the front of the site to enable identification by emergency services; c. is provided with a separate entrance to that of any non-residential use on the site; d. where located on a site with a non-residential use the dwelling is located behind or above the non-residential use.
-Note - External fixed or movable screening, opaque glass and window tinting are considered acceptable forms of screening. or examples that achieve aspects of the Performance Ot PO72 ce stations are inconsistent with other Performance outcomes utcome in this Code, the use specific outcomes below prevail.
-E72.1 Service stations are located:
+- a. includes screening to a maximum external transparency of 50% for all habitable room windows that are visible from other dwellings and non-residential uses; - clearly displays the street number at the entrance to the dwelling and at the front of the site to enable identification by emergency services; - c. is provided with a separate entrance to that of any non-residential use on the site; - d. where located on a site with a nonresidential use the dwelling is located behind or above the non-residential use.

+Note - External fixed or movable screening, opaque glass and window tinting are considered acceptable forms of screening.

+Service station

+Note - Where the use specific outcomes relating to Service stations are inconsistent with other Performance outcomes or examples that achieve aspects of the Performance Outcome in this Code, the use specific outcomes below prevail.

+Service stations are located, designed and orientated to:

-- orientated to: - a. establish on heavily trafficked roads where the amenity of surrounding residential uses is already subject to impacts by road vehicle noise; - not negatively impact active streets, public spaces or hubs of activity where the pedestrian safety and comfort is of high importance; - c. not result in the fragmentation of active streets (e.g. site where active uses are
+- establish on heavily trafficked roads where the amenity of surrounding residential uses is already subject to impacts by road vehicle noise; - not negatively impact active streets, public spaces or hubs of activity where the pedestrian safety and comfort is of high importance; - not result in the fragmentation of active streets (e.g. site where active uses are

-Service stations are locate
+Service stations are located: